 - Fine sea salt

 - Freshly ground black pepper

 - 2 limes

-- 4 cups cooked rice or Caribbean Fried Rice, to serve
+- 4 cups cooked rice or Caribbean rice, to serve

-3. Place the tomato mixture in a casserole large enough to accommodate all snapper fillets in a single layer.
+Place the tomato mixture in a casserole large enough to accommodate all snapper fillets in a single layer.
 Generously season the fillets with salt and pepper.
-Place the snapper in the casserole.
+Place the snapper in the casserole.4.

-4. Bake in the preheated oven until the snapper is cooked through, about 7-8 minutes.
+Bake in the preheated oven until the snapper is cooked through, about 7-8 minutes.
 To test for doneness, insert a skewer in the thickest part of the fish for five seconds.
-Place the skewer on the inside of your wrist; if the skewer is warm, the fish is done.
+Place the skewer on the inside of your wrist; if the skewer is warm, the fish is done.5.